sakirm-icpl/threat-advisory/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest an idea for the Threat Advisory Platform
+about: Suggest an idea for the Version Detection Pattern Database
 title: '[FEATURE] '
 labels: enhancement
 assignees: ''